 Pyridoxine HCl is still a good B6 supplement, but I’m not about to settle on good… I want GREAT.

 Additionally, there is a third natural form of B6 called Pyridoxamine, which may be hard to find because, well… it’s been controversially banned by the FDA as a “drug.”
 Some have convincingly argued that this is the best B6 form to supplement, but as of now it seems to be barred from dietary supplements.

 While the B6 form you choose may affect the degree of bio-action achieved, the bio-actions themselves remain the same regardless.

-B6 acts directly and indirectly on neurotransmitter status through its involvement in the formation & release of important brain chemicals.
-Because of this, B6 works as a “foundation” nootropic, establishing the base of cognition & mental performance.
+B6 acts directly and indirectly on neurotransmitter status through its involvement in the formation and release of important brain chemicals.
+Because of this, B6 works as a “foundation” nootropic, establishing the base of cognition and mental performance.
 In its activated P-5-P form, B6 helps form:

 - Serotonin + GABA – Emotional health; feel-goods and happy-joys.

-- Norepinephrine – Attention & concentration, especially during stress.
+- Norepinephrine – Attention and concentration, especially during stress.

 - Melatonin – Brain rhythm regulation for healthy sleep.